-Out of State Applicants
+Out of State Candidates - LPC Requirements

-If you took a different equivalent exam you will need to send certified results.
+You must submit verification of all past or current licenses.
+If you took a different equivalent exam you must send certified results.

-If you received your graduate education in another country, you’ll need to demonstrate that your training was substantially equivalent.
+If you received your graduate education in another country, you need to demonstrate that your training was equivalent.
 You may have your education evaluated by a board-approved private evaluation service.
 Conversely, you can furnish proof that the institution was accredited by an agency recognized by the government of the country where it was located.

 If supporting documentation is in a language other than English, you'll need to have it translated and have the translator sign that it's accurate.